parkermac/LO/extract/tef/README.md

 `check_results.py` is code with hard-wired file-paths to check that all out calculations above give exactly the same results as the original LiveOcean version.
 RESULT: the results are identical.

+---
+#### pm_analysis
+---

+This is a folder of plotting and other code that is Parker MacCready's personal analysis code.
+It builds on the results of the TEF extractions.

 `test_freshwater.py` is a simple test of the sensitivity of freshwater transport to the value of Socn.

 `allSect_[*].py` are several plotting codes use the two-layer properties averaged over some time period, and plotted for all sections on one plot.